facontidavide/SerializeMe/README.md

 C++ utility to serialize/deserialize data from a buffer.

-This is not a full serialization library like ProtoBuffers or Flatbuffers, it is just **the most primitive building block** that take care of endianess for you.
+This is not a full serialization library like ProtoBuffers or Flatbuffers, it is just **the most primitive building block** that takes care of memcpy and endianess for you.

 This is made available onlu for didactic purposes.